 Release Format: Theatrical

-Bloodshot is a film with a cool premise and many of the pieces in place, but they never quite connect in a completely satisfying way.
+Bloodshot is a film with a cool premise that has many of the pieces in place, but they never quite connect in a completely satisfying way.

 If Diesel isn’t with the family, it seems as if he forgot how to act like a deer in headlights.
-The acting and script are some major issues with the film; however, all in a sudden, Bloodshot then gets fun, making me wonder if the immoral first act was worth the swerve.
-If one thing is for sure, any cemetery hasn’t amassed the body count Vin does in this one.
+The acting and script are some major issues with the film; however, all of a sudden, Bloodshot then gets fun, making me wonder if the “bleh” first act was worth the swerve.
+If one thing is for sure, no cemetery hasn’t amassed the body count Vin does in this one.

 A Whole Lot of Red and Blue